Stealth technology: History

-Camouflage to aid or avoid predation predates humanity, and hunters have been using vegetation to conceal themselves perhaps as long as people have been hunting.
+Camouflage to aid or avoid predation predates humanity, and hunters have been using vegetation to conceal themselves, perhaps as long as people have been hunting.
 The earliest application of camouflage in warfare is impossible to ascertain.
 Methods for visual concealment in war were documented by Sun Tzu in his book The Art of War in the 5th century BC, and by Frontinus in his work Strategemata in the 1st century AD.

 In England, irregular units of gamekeepers in the 17th century were the first to adopt drab colours (common in 16th century Irish units) as a form of camouflage, following examples from the continent.

 During World War I, the Germans experimented with the use of Cellon (Cellulose acetate), a transparent covering material, in an attempt to reduce the visibility of military aircraft.
 Single examples of the Fokker E.III Eindecker fighter monoplane, the Albatros C.I two-seat observation biplane, and the Linke-Hofmann R.I prototype heavy bomber were covered with Cellon.
 However, sunlight glinting from the material made the aircraft even more visible.
 Cellon was also found to degrade quickly from both sunlight and in-flight temperature changes, so the effort to make transparent aircraft ceased.

 In 1916, the British modified a small SS class airship for the purpose of night-time reconnaissance over German lines on the Western Front.
 Fitted with a silenced engine and a black gas bag, the craft was both invisible and inaudible from the ground but several night-time flights over German-held territory produced little useful intelligence and the idea was dropped.

 Diffused lighting camouflage, a shipborne form of counter-illumination camouflage, was trialled by the Royal Canadian Navy from 1941 to 1943.
-The concept was followed up for aircraft by the Americans and the British: in 1945 a Grumman Avenger with Yehudi lights reached 3000 yd from a ship before being sighted.
+The concept was followed up for aircraft by the Americans and the British: in 1945, a Grumman Avenger aircraft with Yehudi lights reached 3000 yd from a ship before being sighted.
 This ability was rendered obsolete by radar.

 Chaff was invented in Britain and Germany early in World War II as a means to hide aircraft from radar.
 In effect, chaff acted upon radio waves much as a smoke screen acted upon visible light.